pinsonc/vanderbilt-sealab-tottag-guide/README.md

 # SEALab Totternary Testing: 11-7-2019
 On 11-5 we were successfully able to get the devices outputting ranges into the debug setup in the lab.
-Today, I have returned to the lab to test the devices again to see if those results are reliably reproduceable with the current version of the code.
+Today, I have returned to the lab to test the devices again to see if those results are reliably reproducible with the current version of the code.

 ## Test 1
 ### Parameters